DevPengu/C-Cheat-Sheet/README.md

     int[] numbers = { 1, 2, 3 };
     Console.WriteLine(numbers.Length); // Outputs: 3
     ```
 **Important:** Since arrays are fixed in size, you can’t add or remove elements once created.
-You can only change their value.# C# Basics Cheatsheet
+You can only change their value.